adnammit/notes/csharp.md

 * to compile a project, run `$ csc Hello.cs`. this will generate an executable of the same name as your file with the `.exe` extension
 * then run `$ Hello.exe` to run the program

+## Roslyn
+* Roslyn is a C# compiler platform that is invoked by some other build engine (msbuild or dotnet)
+* when building with VS, the version of Roslyn used is bound to the version of VS
+* Roslyn is bundled with Core SDKs. when building with dotnet, usually the latest SDK Roslyn version will be used
+* when Roslyn is invoked by msbuild or VS, it runs on .NET Framework and can handle both SDK-style and non-SDK-style csproj files
+* when Roslyn is invoked by dotnet, it runs on .NET Core and can only handle SDK-style csproj files
+* even though Roslyn may be loaded into either Framework or Core runtimes, it can emit compiled IL for either

 ## MSBuild
 * msbuild is the Microsoft build engine
 * msbuild is not a compiler -- it orchestrates other build operations and applies the appropriate build strategy for the project type
+* msbuild runs on .NET Framework and calls Roslyn accordingly
 * integrated into Visual Studio (when you hit F5) but can be used on the command line for deployment pipeline etc
 * compiles at a project or solution level
 * can be used to configure environment/build variables, customize build operations (like transpiling and minifying ts/js/css)